iamitprakash/Go-Server-for-Sorting-Arrays/README.md

 Efficiency and performance comparison between the sequential and concurrent implementations.
 Code quality, organization, and adherence to Go best practices.
 Proper Dockerization of the application.

+Running the server:

+Build the Docker image:
+docker build -t your-docker-username/server .
+Push the Docker image to Docker Hub: docker push your-docker-username/server
+Run the Docker image:
+docker run -p 8000:8000 your-docker-username/server
+Testing the server:

+Send a POST request to /process-single with the following JSON payload:
+JSON
+{"to_sort": [[1, 2, 3], [4, 5, 6], [7, 8, 9]]}
+Use code with caution.
+Learn more
+Send a POST request to /process-concurrent with the same JSON payload.
+Evaluation:

+This code demonstrates the correct implementation of sequential and concurrent sorting with proper performance measurement.
+The code is well-organized and follows Go best